swpease/swpease.github.io/Pelican/content/Science/sand_crabs.md

 surprised at the posterior difference in expected survival time, because the experiment was designed to have environmentally relevant exposure levels.
 Do sand crabs have much shorter lifespans nowadays?
 Were the control crabs happy to have clean water (but not clean sediment!) for once?
+I wonder if it might be more accurate to think of the control as the effective "treatment", since the experimental treatment *ought* to approximate the sand crabs' actual living conditions more closely.

+And can sand crabs
-Can sand crabs vomit?
-The unanswered question.
+vomit?
+The
+unanswered
+question.
 I suppose if they all had at least one fiber in them, they at the